Updated on 2024-08-01 GMT+08:00

 Backend Port

-Backend servers can use the same ports.
+Backend servers of a load balancer can use the same ports.
 The port number ranges from 1 to 65535.

 The following are some commonly-used protocols and port numbers: